Manchester Piccadilly Gardens bus station: Services

-There are numerous buses that use Piccadilly Gardens bus station, all of which run franchised Bee Network bus services on contract to Transport for Greater Manchester.
-The majority of services are run by Metroline Manchester, with the remainder of services run by Go North West, Diamond North West and Stagecoach Manchester.
+Numerous operators use Piccadilly Gardens bus station, all but one of which run franchised Bee Network bus services under contract to Transport for Greater Manchester (TfGM).
+The majority of routes are operated by Metroline Manchester, with the remainder of services run by Go North West, Diamond North West and Stagecoach Manchester; in addition, SightSeeing Manchester operates the T1 tourist service.